-IS 441 Internship (3-6)
+INDS 4071 Internship (3-6)

 An intensive, quality, structured learning opportunity that immerses students in appropriate professional contexts.
 Supervision of the internship is a shared responsibility between the faculty advisor and on-site supervisor.
 This course may be repeated; a maximum of six hours may be used to satisfy degree requirements.
-Pre-requisite: IS 310, junior status, permission of the student's advisor and department chair or designee.
+Prerequisite: INDS 3610, junior status, consent of the student's advisor and department chair or designee.
 (Offered by department discretion.)